waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Debugging
 ## A. Tool Status
-- **`gem_pathfinder_v2` Status:** The tool repeatedly failed to path correctly on Victory Road 2F due to a misunderstanding of `cleared_boulder_barrier` tiles.
-After being blocked by the game when moving from a `ground` tile at (8, 8) to a `cleared_boulder_barrier` at (8, 9), I have confirmed and implemented a new traversal rule: it is not possible to move from a `ground` tile onto an adjacent `cleared_boulder_barrier` tile.
+- **`gem_pathfinder_v2` Status:** The tool repeatedly failed on Victory Road 2F due to a misunderstanding of `cleared_boulder_barrier` tiles.
+After being blocked by the game, I have confirmed and implemented a new traversal rule: movement between `ground` and an adjacent `cleared_boulder_barrier` tile is forbidden in both directions.
 The tool has been updated with this stricter logic.
 - **`boulder_puzzle_solver` Status:** The tool is functional for single, isolated boulder puzzles but has a critical design flaw: it cannot solve puzzles requiring the movement of multiple, interdependent boulders.
 It treats other boulders as impassable walls, leading to 'No solution found' errors in complex scenarios. **PRIORITY FIX.**

 ## B. Agent/Tool Ideas